Cave di Cusa: Archaeological investigation

 Archaeological investigation on the site has given us a lot of information regarding Cave di Cusa and how it was used.
 The site itself is covered in 60 blocks of rock, many of them cylindrical in nature, in various stages of carving, strewn haphazardly around the site (some in situ) that were originally intended for the construction of the temple.
 The stone from this site was used for columns at the temple, and many columns still exist at the site today.
 The rock is in different stages of being quarried, so it is evident that the abandonment of the site occurred rather quickly.
 There is evidence of pick marks on the rocks from various stone tools, so archaeologists have been able to determine the methods used to quarry the stone.
 Many efficient and advanced methods were used to carve the stone, like grooves and holes put on "architraves" that allowed ropes and beams to be threaded through them to aid in lifting the rock.
 It shows how crafty and intelligent ancient peoples were in working on this site.

 Tourism

-In modern times, Cave di Cusa has become a popular tourist destination in Sicily.
+In modern times, Cave di Cusa has become a popular tourist destination.
 The ancient Greek culture and influence of Selinunte and the surrounding areas is evidenced here.
-It is said to be beautiful in the spring, due to its array of flowers and pillars and people have been known to have picnics there.
+It is said to be beautiful in the spring, due to its array of flowers and pillars.
 There are also many bed and breakfasts located nearby, due to the large amount of tourism.
-In addition, it is most importantly a piece of history and has cultural value to it.
-The pillars have been preserved very well since they were interrupted in their production.
-Therefore, many visitors find it very educational as well as beautiful.
+In addition, it has historical and cultural value.
+The pillar components are well preserved and as their production was interrupted, visitors may find the site educational as well as beautiful.